precice/preeco-orga/guidelines/guidelines-application-cases.md

 ### Bronze

 We consider an application case fulfilling all of these criteria as *Findable* and *Accessible*.
 This means that the case is working and documented.
 Others can find the case and all prerequisites, build all necessary components, and run the case.
-To guarantee a low entry barrier, it should not be necessary to install any additional tools only to fulfil the guidelines (such as the config visualizer or some formatter).

 - [ ] B.1: All coupled solvers are available (open or commercial)
 - [ ] B.2: There is a `README.md` file with at least the following information: